after12am/Grep.tmbundle/README.md

 Grep Textmate Bundle
 ====================

 How have you done grep in mac?
 I had executed grep command in terminal.
 This way made me so frustrated.
-Every time I executed command, I was disappointed that textmate don't provide good way to grep specific keywords.
-So I decided to make up how to grep using bundle that provided by textmate.
-I surely think that this bundle would help you.
+Every time I executed command, I was disappointed that textmate don't provide better way to grep than `Find in Project`.
+I think that both of this two ways are awkward compared with sakura editor.
+So inspired by sakura editor, I decided to make up how to grep using bundle that textmate provides.
+I hope that this bundle would help you.

 ## Usage